Softhouse/raspberry-cluster/README.md

     browse to `http://k8s-t<team>-n<node>:30080` and `https://k8s-t<team>-n<node>:30443`.

     The nginx ingress controller provides a default self signed certificate for https.
+If you get a warning for self-signed certificate

 ### Chaos

 Let's simulate some instabillity

-1. Install the kubernetes dashboard for simple service monitoring
+1. Install a disruption testing service that kills services randomly.
+Services being killed will blink in red, services starting up will blink green.

     ```sh
     helm upgrade --install --force chaos stable/chaoskube \